Singer-songwriter Mayyadda explores new sound and shows Black musicians ‘are not a monolith’

-Two years ago, if you had told Mayyadda Munkunjae that she would be performing at Minneapolis’ Dakota Jazz Club, where the likes of Prince, Esperanza Spalding and Vusi Mahlesela have graced the stage, she would probably have scoffed.
-But this is exactly what happened last July when Mayyadda, a singer-songwriter and instrumentalist who performs by the stage name, Mayyadda Major, found herself on the club’s late night roster.
+Two years ago, if you had told Mayyadda Major that she would be performing at Minneapolis’ Dakota Jazz Club, where the likes of Prince, Esperanza Spalding and Vusi Mahlesela have graced the stage, she would probably have scoffed.
+But this is exactly what happened last July when Mayyadda, a singer-songwriter and instrumentalist who performs by the stage name, Mayyadda, found herself on the club’s late night roster.

 When I ask her about how she got the gig at the legendary Dakota, she told me, “It’s all about who you know,” and relays a series of events that begin at the Fourth Precinct occupation and end with her opening for Davina and the Vagabonds at the Lowertown Line.
 Impressed by Mayyadda’s voice, bandleader Davina Sowers asked if she had ever played at the Dakota.
 When Mayyadda said no, Davina got her name into the right ears at the Dakota, leading to her July 8 show last year.